Executive: Kentucky aluminum plant project still needs $500M

 FRANKFORT, Ky.
-(AP) — A company that promised $1.7 billion aluminum plant in Appalachia still needs a $500 million cash infusion to do the job, the new CEO told Kentucky lawmakers Tuesday, following a corporate management shakeup.
+(AP) — A company that promised a $1.7 billion aluminum plant in Appalachia still needs a $500 million cash infusion to do the job, the new CEO told Kentucky lawmakers Tuesday, following a corporate management shakeup.

-Braidy Industries officials appeared before the Senate Appropriations and Revenue Committee following the recent ouster of Braidy’s CEO, which raised new concerns about the prospects of the uniquely-structured redprojects.
+Braidy Industries officials appeared before the Senate Appropriations and Revenue Committee following the recent ouster of Braidy’s CEO, which raised new concerns about the prospects of the uniquely-structured project.

 Kentucky taxpayers have a direct stake in Braidy’s plans to build the aluminum rolling mill near Ashland in northeastern Kentucky.
 During his term as governor, Republican Matt Bevin persuaded lawmakers to approve a $15 million state investment in the project.

-Even with that boost, the project stumbled from the start to obtain the private capital it needed to get the project off the ground.
+Even with that boost, the project struggled from the start to obtain the private capital it needed to get the project off the ground.

 In their testimony, Braidy executives expressed confidence that the plant will become a reality, along with 1,500 construction jobs and more than 650 full-time mill jobs that have been promised.

-“I’m as confident today as I was three years ago when we started this project,” said Tom Modrowski, who stepped in last week as Braidy CEO to replace Craig Bouchard, who had been the public point man for the project.
+“I’m as confident today as I was three years ago when we started this project,” said Tom Modrowski, who stepped in recently as Braidy CEO to replace Craig Bouchard, who had been the public point man for the project.

 The abrupt change appeared to catch Bouchard by surprise and led to a messy public dispute.
 He initially challenged his removal as CEO.